StarlingXWeb/starlingx-website/src/pages/blog/starlingx-ptp-multi-instance-features.md

 # Local GNSS Time Sources

-For performant PTP operation, the Grand Master clock requires a highly accurate timing source which it can use to distribute time across the network.
+For performant PTP operation, the Grand Master clock requires a highly accurate timing source, which

+it can use to distribute time across the network.
 The StarlingX platform integrates the ts2phc application,

 which takes the timestamps from an incoming GNSS signal and synchronizes the configured NICs with